dockeron/dockeron/README.md

 *Notice that, this project is still under active development, many functionalities or features are not implemented yet, and some parts are still buggy.*

-*Since this is my first front-end project, there might be some bad practices.
+*Since this is my first front-end project, there might be some bad practices BUT I want to make Dockeron better.
 This is why I would really appriciate the help from you and the community.*

 Welcome PR and [issues](https://github.com/dockeron/dockeron/issues/new).